Pronomeuta sarcopis

-Pronomeuta sarcopis is a moth in the family Yponomeutidae.
+Pronomeuta sarcopis is a moth in the family Zygaenidae.
 It was described by Edward Meyrick in 1905 from Sri Lanka.

 The wingspan is 15–18 mm.
 The forewings are light fuscous or fuscous-ochreous, irregularly strewn with small dark fuscous dots.
 The discal stigmata are rather large and dark fuscous.
 The hindwings are dull fuscous-reddish.

-The larvae are known to attack Hydnocarpus wightiana.
+The larvae are known to attack Hydnocarpus wightianus.